maihd/fun-with-sdl3/README.md

 ## Targets
 - Learning SDL3
-- Learning CMake, Ninja for building C projects
+- Learning CMake, Ninja for building C projects in manner of cross-platforms
 - More C practices, some features from C++ use required, explore Mai C Style: https://github.com/maihd/maicstyle
 - Make profit: integrate to Mai Lite Editor